-Q: My yard is half-green with weeds and small, soft grasses, none of which are my actual turfgrass.
-You’ve told me about applying pre-emergent this month to prevent the weeds soon to sprout this Spring, but what do I do to knock down my current problems?
+Ask Burton: Q: My yard is half-green with weeds and small, soft grasses, none of which are my actual turfgrass.
+You’ve told me about applying pre-emergent in February to prevent the weeds from sprouting this Spring, but what do I do to knock down my current problems?

 A: The weeds present now are mostly a mix of broad-leafed weeds (clover, dandelions, etc.) and cool season grassy weeds like annual bluegrass.